NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

                   - identifier: q6
                     value: option6
           - identifier: q7
-            title: Interaction with citizen
+            title: Type of interaction with citizen
             content: >
               Does the process contribute to how the government categorises or approaches (groups of) residents?

+              Select "Yes" if you are uncertain, and briefly describe why.
+            use_card_style: false
             options:
               - id: 'yes'
                 value: 'yes'
-                title: 'Yes'
+                title: Yes
                 content: ''
               - id: 'no'
                 value: 'no'
-                title: 'No'
+                title: No
                 content: ''
             type: radio
             visible_when_or: